 The value of a house does not necessarily equal the asset’s value.
 For instance, if a couple sells the home while still married, they may receive a higher exclusion.
 However, if a couple splits up and one person takes the property, he or she has full responsibility for capital gains taxes when selling the home.
 Likewise, when couples purchase properties decades ago, they may have different tax laws.

 In more complex cases, divorcing couples may require help from financial advisors’ help with tax and debt issues.
-In high-asset cases, the substance and processes of the proceedings may change from standard divorce cases.
+In High-Net worth cases, the substance and processes of the proceedings may change from standard divorce cases.